H3DD4/TASK1-daily-ctf-tasks-competitions/writeup_task_wireshark.md

 ---

-## 🔍 Step 2 – Inspect a Suspicious Packet
+## Step 2 – Inspect a Suspicious Packet

 Followed one of those TXT queries.
-The full query name was: log=U2VjdXJpbmV0c3tJX0wxSzNfRE5TX0M0UFRVUjNTIX0=.tayara.tn
+The full query name was: log.
+U2Vj.tayara.tn

-yaml
-Copier
-Modifier

 ![Zoom into the DNS packet](images/cpature_pic2.png)